NetRun Help

 It has extensive logging, and everything you run is marked with your

 username.
-This means you should not expect to get away with
+This means you should not attempt to hack into

 Your executable programs run with a variety of restrictions, enforced by the kernel: